 If you're looking for alternatives, see our recommendations for the best all-in-one printers, the best home printers, and the best printers with cheap ink.

 The Epson EcoTank ET-4850 is better than the Epson EcoTank ET-4800 for most uses.
-The ET-4850's build feels sturdier, and its design is more user-friendly, as it allows for easier access to the sheet rollers.
+The ET-4850's build feels sturdier, and its design is more user-friendly, as it makes it easier to access the sheet rollers.
 It also produces higher-quality black-and-white documents, prints faster, and yields significantly more pages.
 The ET-4850 has a slightly wider color range; however, the ET-4800 reproduces colors more accurately, and it brings out more details in photos.

 The Epson EcoTank ET-2800/ET-2803 and the Epson EcoTank ET-4800 are very similar printers.
 If you scan many documents for work, the ET-4800 has an automatic document feeder, so it's more convenient since you don't need to scan each page individually.
 Also, it has an Ethernet port if you want to plug it directly into your router for a faster connection.
 Otherwise, both perform very similarly.